 Paris by train

-The French capital, city of romance and light, is easily reachable by train.
+Paris, city of romance and light, is easily reachable by train.
 High speed trains run from all over Europe to Paris.
 Arrive at the magnificent Gare du Nord and Gare de Lyon and explore the Eifel Tower, Notre Dame and Maddam Tussaud's.
 When you book early, tickets start at only €19.

 How to book train tickets to Paris